-Israel has been known as “startup nation” for quite a while and its tech industry growth is unparalleled.
+Israel has been known as a “startup nation” for quite a while and its tech industry growth is unparalleled.
 Israel’s tech sector has raised an impressive $5.24 Billion in 2017 with a 9% increase over 2016’s $4.83 Billion.
 The average financing round in 2017 netted Israeli tech companies $8.5 million vs. an average of $4.6 million in 2013.

-In the last decade a major expansion has emerged from Israel’s research & development (R&D) sector stemming out of the universities, research institutes and the military sphere, creating a booming high technology economy.
+In the last decade, a major expansion has emerged from Israel’s research & development (R&D) sector stemming out of the universities, research institutes, and the military sphere, creating a booming high technology economy.
 This has led to Israel quickly creating new technology-based companies with innovative, market-focused products which often look to bring their companies to the US markets.

 Joorney Comment: “We’re very excited to see more Israeli companies come to the US to add to the existing amazing pool of immigrant entrepreneurs.”

 An existing investor business plan or pitch deck may not be the right fit for immigration purposes.
 At Joorney, we created a business plan diagnosis service for attorneys who use it with their clients.
 As a third-party expert on the investor immigration space, our business plan diagnosis service is a two-page document that clearly explains how an existing business plan works or not for immigration purposes.
 Don’t be afraid to send those cases over.

 We built our business helping attorneys help their clients and are proud to say we are leaders in the immigration business plan industry.